The first live footage of the new Minecraft Earth game has been shown off at the Apple Worldwide Developers Conference in California.

 They then enlarged the environment enabling them to walk uup to the structure, feed chickens, and flail at Creepers.

-Minecraft Earth is set to release on iOS, and likely other platforms soon for those who sign up for access.
+Minecraft Earth is set to release on iOS and other platforms soon for those who sign up for early access.
 The game is scheduled for a general release later this year.